Brazier85/serienplakate_parser/README.md

 # Parser for http://serienplakate.de/

 [serienplakate](http://serienplakate.de/) provides free limited posters for every new Netflix show.
-This script based on [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) parses website and notifies me via [Telegram](https://core.telegram.org/) if there are posters available to order.
+This script based on [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) parses the serienplakate.de website and notifies me via [Telegram](https://core.telegram.org/) if there are posters available to order.

 The original script is from [amureki](https://github.com/amureki/serienplakate_parser)

 ## Setup
-Install the requestet packages via pip.
+Install the requested packages via pip.
 You can find them in the file named `Pipfile`.
 To run the script you just have to add your bot-token and your chatid to the script as arguments:

 ```main.py TOKEN CHAT```